Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 If you have a small farm and keep livestock that your Border Collie can manage, there is probably not a better dog available.
 Many herding books have a section on Border Collie training, more than other breeds.

-The Labrador Retriever is the most popular breed in the world year for over 20 years!
+The Labrador Retriever is the most popular breed in the world.
+It's the most popular year after year for over 20 years!
 That is impressive, but should the lab really be the most popular?

 In some cases, sure.
 In others, they do not fit in.
 Besides being the most popular dog breed, they are also the most likely to be dumped off at the animal shelter and then die of lethal injection.